Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Experiments

+\item When a large-scale powerful backbone is available $\rightarrow$ We compare performance given the pre-trained ImageBind backbone.

+\item When strong anchor modality is available $\rightarrow$ We compare performance with the image modality as anchor. \end{enumerate}

+We conduct fine-tuning the ImageBind and \modelname on DreamBooth~\citep{ruiz2023dreambooth}, AVE~\citep{tian2018audio}, AudioSet~\citep{audioset}, UR-FUNNY~\citep{urfunny} datasets.
+For datasets containing video modality instead of image, we extract the middle frame from the video and use the middle frame as image sample.
+Audio is also extracted from video if audio modality does not exist in original dataset.
+The evaluation is conducted through a retrieval task, effectively measuring the quality of the learned unified embedding space.

-Specifically, we begin by loading the pre-trained ImageBind model~\cite{girdhar2023imagebind} and fine-tuning its text and image encoders on the DreamBooth training dataset using both the ImageBind and CentroBind methods.
-For fine-tuning, we employ Low-Rank Adaptation (LoRA)~\cite{hu2022lora} with a rank of 4, resulting in 5.4 million trainable parameters out of a total of 1.2 billion parameters.
-After fine-tuning, we measure the top-1 retrieval accuracy on the test dataset.
-The optimization process uses the AdamW optimizer with the following hyperparameters: a batch size of 16, a learning rate of $5.0 \times 10^{-6}$, a maximum of 500 epochs, a weight decay of $10^{-4}$, and a temperature parameter set to 0.07.
-In this experiment, we omit the text augmentation step because the text samples in the DreamBooth dataset are too short.
+After fine-tuning, we measure the top-1 and top-5 retrieval accuracy on the test dataset.
+The optimization process uses the AdamW optimizer with the following hyperparameters: a batch size of 16, a learning rate of $5.0 \times 10^{-6}$, a weight decay of $10^{-4}$, and a temperature parameter set to $0.07$.
+We fine-tune the models until their validation accuracies converge to certain value.
+In this experiment, we omit the text augmentation.
 Instead, we create a centroid-based dynamic anchor using the embeddings of augmented images and original text.

-The results presented in Figure~\ref{fig:dream_booth} demonstrate that CentroBind outperforms the ImageBind method, even when leveraging a powerful pre-trained backbone and the image modality.
-We anticipate that this performance gap would widen if the backbone were less powerful or if the image modality were excluded.
-These findings corroborate our analysis of the dynamic anchor binding method, highlighting its effectiveness in enhancing multi-modal representations.
+More specifically, we begin by loading the pre-trained ImageBind model~\citep{girdhar2023imagebind} and fine-tune its encoders.
+For fine-tuning, we employ Low-Rank Adaptation (LoRA)~\citep{hu2022lora} with a rank of 4, resulting in 5.1-5.4 million trainable parameters (depending on chosen modalities) out of a total of 1.2 billion parameters.
+For the experiment on AudioSet, we fine-tune the models on the Balanced train subset of AudioSet, provided in official site.
+For datasets provided without train-test split, we randomly split the dataset with $0.8:0.2$ ratio before finetuning.
+The results in Figure~\ref{fig:cross_modal_ret} and Table~\ref{tab:cross_modal_ret} show that \modelname outperforms ImageBind even with a strong pretrained backbone and the image modality.
+Moreover, \modelname achieves additional gains in bimodal settings, suggesting it mitigates \faname’s inherent limitations across most scenarios.
+We anticipate that the performance gap would widen if the backbone were weaker, if the image modality were excluded, or if additional modalities were introduced.
+These findings corroborate our analysis of dynamic anchor binding, highlighting its effectiveness in enhancing multimodal representations.